carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 :::::::::::::::::::::::::::::::::::::::::: spoiler

 ### Possible questions and errors with the import command
-If you got an error similar to `ModuleNotFoundError: No module named '___'`, check that you have installed the library and you typed it correctly.
+If you got an error similar to `ModuleNotFoundError: No module named '___'`, it means you haven't installed the library.
+Check the [setup page](../index.md) to install it and double check you typed it correctly.

 If you're asking yourself why we used `matplotlib.pyplot` instead of just `matplotlib`, good question!
 We are not importing the entire Matplotlib library, we are only importing the fraction of it we need for plotting, called pyplot.
 We will return to this topic later to explain more about `matplotlib.pyplot` and why that is the part that we need to import.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+For the purposes of this workshop, you only need to install a library once on your computer.
+However, you must import it in every notebook or script where you plan to use it, since Python doesn’t automatically load installed libraries.

+In your future work with Python, this may not always be the case.
+You might want to keep different projects separate by using a different Python environment for each one.
+In that case, you’ll need to install the same library in each environment.
+We’ll talk more about environments later in the workshop.

 ## Loading and exploring data